zajayoma2030-glitch/Mathematical-Calculator/README.md

 	- Enables the program to solve exponential and logarithmic equations – Clearer and more user-friendly messages and prompts for better usability
 	- Enables the user to perform another operation infinitely many times
+	- Enables the user to see their previous performed calculations

 ## How to Run the Program
 	1. Make sure you have Python installed.